Linaro/lava/doc/v2/healthchecks.rst

            path: ubuntu/smoke-tests-basic.yaml
            name: smoke-tests

-These tests run simple Ubuntu test commands to do with networking and basic functionality - it is common for ``linux-linaro-ubuntu-lsusb`` and/or ``linux-linaro-ubuntu-lsb_release`` to fail as individual test cases but these failed test cases will **not** cause the health check
+These tests run simple Debian/Ubuntu test commands to do with networking and basic functionality - it is common for ``linux-linaro-ubuntu-lsusb`` and/or ``linux-linaro-ubuntu-lsb_release`` to fail as individual test cases but these failed test cases will **not** cause the health check